Batyoaron/thm-writeups/smol/writeup.md

 ```
 <br>
 And now i have to get the first flag<br>
-Checking home directory the server has 4 users<br><br>
+Checking the home directory, the target machine has 4 users<br><br>
-after doing some basic PE methods, turns out mysql running on the server<br>
-I have the sql login credentials from earlier:
+After doing some basic PE methods, turns out mysql running on the server and I have the database login credentials from earlier:

 ```
 define( 'DB_USER', 'wpuser' );